Read Smith’s plans for the fall 2021 semester.

-Associate Professor Emerita of Spanish & Portuguese and Latino/a Studies
+Associate Professor Emerita of Spanish & Portuguese and Latin American Studies

 Contact & Office Hours